The Miracles and Mysteries of Life

 Imagine the odds of taking birth and surviving.

-Even if one ancestor in a long line of millions of ancestors would not have taken birth or died prematurely, you would not be here.
+Even if one ancestor in a long line of millions of ancestors had not been born or died prematurely, you would not be here.
 No one can tell why it did not happen or why you were born.

 The inexplicable and unanswerable questions of life do not bother many because they do not think about them or consider them important.